 STD Awareness Month

-April is Sexually Transmitted Disease (STD) Awareness Month, a time for young people to learn the facts about sexually transmitted diseases (STDs) and how to protect their sexual health.
+April is STD Awareness Month, a time for young people to learn the facts about sexually transmitted diseases (STDs) and how to protect their sexual health.

 According to the Centers for Disease Control and Prevention (CDC), 20 million new STDs occur each year in the United States.
-STDs affect individuals of all ages; however, youth ages 15–24 account for half of all new infections, despite making up only about one-quarter of the sexually active population.
+STDs affect individuals of all ages; however, youth ages 15 to 24 account for half of all new infections, despite making up only about one-quarter of the sexually active population.

 Learn More and Get Involved:

 - Use this CDC fact sheet to help guide your conversations with your child about sex and sex-related topics.

 - Download and share our infographic, Be in the Know About Sexually Transmitted Diseases (STDs) to encourage youth to stay informed and get tested.